mathspp/mathspp/pages/testimonials/20250208-1519-anurag-singh/default.md

     category: review
     tag:
       - newsletter
-published: false
+published: true
 ---

-I really enjoy Mathspp newsletter, have gone through many of the blogs as well, they're very insightful and informative.
-Pydon't is on my reading list next, and I already know it'll gonna be amazing.
+I really enjoy the Mathspp newsletter, have gone through many of the blogs as well, <span>they're very insightful and informative</span>.
+Pydon'ts is on my reading list next, and I already know it'll be amazing.